Home News Links Video Grow Info Contact

 a field of hemp.

-Cross pollination by industrial hemp pollen
+Cross pollination by industrial

-reduced once the plant has been pollinated.
+and flowering is reduced once the plant has been pollinated.

 To avoid seeding, reduced flowering, and

 less THC production, illegal marijuana growers destroy male plants

 before they can pollinate the females and render their product